- Keynote Speakers

 - Practice with camera placement at the time of day of your presentation.

 - Take steps to minimize any ambient background noise, if possible.

 - Please be mindful that NCORE is a learning community.
 Although your session may relate to participants with specific identities, all participants are welcome at any conference session.

 - For sessions that specifically refer to multicultural or multiracial work in either the session title or description, please note the following:

-- If the primary data, findings, and implications are connected to specific identity groups, please state so within the first five minutes of the presentation to give participants looking for programing for identity groups that may not be covered directly in the scope of your work an opportunity to decide if they need to make a different session choice.
+- If the primary data, findings, and implications are connected to specific identity groups, please state so within the first 5 minutes of the presentation to give participants looking for programming for identity groups that may not be covered directly in the scope of your work an opportunity to decide if they need to make a different session choice.

 - Tangential or implied application of your work on identity groups not represented in your work is not considered sufficient.

 - Please be prepared to include intersectional reference points to your topic as they are introduced to the discussion by participants.

 - Be mindful that NCORE has a long history and a unique conference culture that has emerged through organic community formation.
 The ethos has been to practice inclusion on all levels including: